LLNL/CAP/README.md

 The directories/paths needed are -

-    * '--atomic_data_dir' (default: "[default_dir]/atomic_data", automatically created if nonexistant): directory to output atomically-updated data shared across multiple threads/processes/nodes (EG: normalized assembly tokens).
+    * '--atomic_data_dir' (default: "[default_dir]/atomic_data", automatically created):
+      directory to output atomically-updated data shared across multiple threads/processes/nodes (EG: normalized assembly tokens).
 It is expected that, if data is meant to be shared, then all processes that are running concurrently have access to this same folder within the same filesystem.
 See the 'OUTPUT_DATA' section for more info on what will appear here.

-    * '--containers_dir' (default: "[default_dir]/containers", should exist before execution if using): directory containing all file-based containers that are needed to execute compilations and analysis.
+    * '--containers_dir' (default: "[default_dir]/containers", should already exist): directory
+      containing all file-based containers that are needed to execute compilations and analysis.
       This is needed for container programs like singularity, but would not be needed if using something like docker.
 See the 'Containers' subsection for info on what containers should reside here and how they should be built

-    * '--logs_dir' (default: "[default_dir]/logs", automatically created if nonexistant): directory for output logs
+    * '--logs_dir' (default: "[default_dir]/logs", automatically created): directory for logs

-    * '--output_dir' (default: "[default_dir]/output", automatically created if nonexistant): directory for output data.
+    * '--output_dir' (default: "[default_dir]/output", automatically created): directory for
+      output data.
 See 'OUTPUT_DATA' section for more info on what outputs are generated

-    * '--input_path' (default: "[default_dir]/input", should always be passed, should always exist before execution): file/directory containing the raw data that should be CAP-ed.
+    * '--input_path' (default: "[default_dir]/input", should be passed and already exist): file/directory containing the raw data that should be CAP-ed.
 It must exist before execution.
 Defaults to assuming the path at "[default_dir]/input" is a file/directory containing data to CAP

-    * '--temp_dir' (default: "[default_dir]/temp", automatically created if nonexistant): directory within which subdirectories will be created to house temporary scratch files created during the CAP process.
+    * '--temp_dir' (default: "[default_dir]/temp", automatically created if nonexistent):
+      directory within which subdirectories will be created to house temporary scratch files created during the CAP process.
 While I make every effort to ensure all temporary files that are created are eventually deleted, this is not 100% ensured, especially if execution is interrupted due to exceptions, signals, etc. It is recommended to override the default directory for this temp_dir and set it to a node's temporary scratch directory when using HPC (these are often emptied between jobs on HPC)

-    * '--partitioned_info_path' (default: "[input_path]/[exec_uid].parquet", should exist before execution if using): path to a file containing the info for a 'partitioned' data CAP process.
+    * '--partitioned_info_path' (default: "[input_path]/[exec_uid].parquet", should exist before
+      execution if using): path to a file containing the info for a 'partitioned' data CAP process.
 Only used if performing the 'partitioned' CAP process.
 Defaults to a file within the input_path directory whose name is the execution uid of the current CAP process.
-      See the 'Input Data' subsection for more info on what columns/data should exist within this file
+See the 'Input Data' subsection for more info.

-    * '--partitioned_dir' (default: "[input_path]/partitioned", should exist before execution if using): path to a folder containing all of the partitioned data for a 'partitioned' data CAP process.
+    * '--partitioned_dir' (default: "[input_path]/partitioned", should exist before execution
+      if using): path to a folder containing all of the partitioned data for a 'partitioned' data CAP process.
 Only used if performing the 'partitioned' CAP process.
 See the 'Input Data' subsection for more info on how partitioned files should be structured

-    * '--container_info_path' (default: "[cap]/container_info.yaml", must exist before execution): path to a YAML file containing information and configurations about containers used in the CAP process.
+    * '--container_info_path' (default: "[cap]/container_info.yaml", should already exist): path
+      to a YAML file containing information and configurations about containers used in the CAP process.
 If not passed, then this will use the default "container_info.yaml" file shipped along with this code expected to be right next to the 'CAP.py' file.
 See the 'Configuration Files' and 'Containers' subsections for info about using the default containers shipped with this code, and the 'Extend Me' section for how this file is structured and how to extend it to accomodate new containers.

-    * '--execution_info_path' (default: "[cap]/execution_info.py", must exist before execution): path to a python file containing information about this CAP execution such as the execution_uid, the data to keep, the normalizers/analyzers to use, etc. This file will be imported, then all of the needed global constants will be imported.
+    * '--execution_info_path' (default: "[cap]/execution_info.py", must exist before execution):
+      path to a python file containing information about this CAP execution such as the execution_uid, the data to keep, the normalizers/analyzers to use, etc. This file will be imported, then all of the needed global constants will be imported.
 See the 'Configuration Files' section for more info on what global constants should be present

 Within any of these paths, you may insert various strings that will be replaced when resolving the final paths:

     * "[default_dir]": replaces with the full path to the default directory, without a '/' at the end.
 Cannot exist within the '--default_dir' directory path
     * "[input_path]": replaces with the full path to the input directory, without a '/' at the end.
 Cannot exist within the '--input_path' or '--default_dir' path
     * "[main]" or "[cap]": replaces with the full path to the directory containing the "CAP.py" file, without a '/' at the end
     * "[exec_uid]": replaces with the execution uid being used for this CAP execution

 NOTE: if you do not pass a '--default_dir' value, then it is expected that every one of these file paths which depend on